-- 1. Riders' camp has to have a minimum space 100m / team. - 2.
+- Riders' camp has to be appropriate in space and have permanent access for the vans and mobile homes of each country.
+Indication: small teams about 150m and big teams about 600m.
+Parking for cars can be outside the camp, but nearby. - 2.
 Sufficient toilets, showers and parking facilities in the area where the riders' camp is. - 3.
 All local laws about security and fire Rules must be followed. - 4.
 Access to the riders' camp should be limited. - 5.
 Facilities should be available until the day after the last day of the World Championships.